Keywords

 Based on the observations, the MIC value was determined at a concentration of 45%, the result obtained was better than that of Kamoda (Kamoda et al., 2020), stated that the MIC of the red galangal ethanolic extract against the fungus was achieved at 200 mg/mL, but the inhibition only reached at 60%.
 Differences in antifungal activity for each treatment with varying concentrations also reported by Ningtias et al. (2020), where the MIC value of black garlic extract against C. albicans was reached at a concentration of 50%, but active inhibition was fully achieved at 75%.

-MIC test on M. gypseum
+MIC result on M. gypseum

 The MIC observation test on M. gypseum fungus with concentration used in twofolds, notably 40%, 20%, 10%, 5% and 2.5% revealed fungal growth in all treatments.
 Positive and medium controls lacked fungal development, but negative and growth controls demonstrated the opposite.
 Furthermore, the first observation showed that the highest concentration exhibited no inhibition, although the technique was correctly executed, as indicated by the control treatment, which showed appropriate results.
 The second test was conducted by increasing the upper limit of concentration and decreasing it with a value range of 5%, hence the new concentration used were 60%, 55%, 50%, 45%, and 40%.